Pain Olympics: Promotion and release

 Prior to any album announcement, Crack Cloud kicked off the campaign for Pain Olympics, with the release of the album's first single, The Next Fix on May 3, 2019, along with the self-produced music video, a series of stylishly, interconnected vignettes focused on each individual member of the collective functioning through daily life in the city, amid struggles with drug use, mental health and depression.
 The group's drummer and lead vocalist, Zach Choy explained the single was made as tribute "to remember the people we’ve lost to suicide and drug overdose".
 The single was cryptically referred to as "Part One of the PAIN OLYMPICS series" upon its release.

 The following month, the group premiered the music video for Crackin Up, a commercially unreleased, b-side on June 27, 2019.
-Described by the collective as "a stylized portrait" of consumerism within a "predatory media landscape", the video touches on those themes in a abstract and surrealist nature, while featuring brief pop culture references to the Dark web, Malcolm X, The Seventh Seal and Muchmusic.
+Described by the collective as "a stylized portrait" of consumerism within a "predatory media landscape", the video touches on those themes in an abstract and surrealist nature, while featuring brief pop culture references to the Dark web, Malcolm X, The Seventh Seal and Muchmusic.
 Despite being referred to as "Part Two" of the series, Crackin Up ultimately would be left off of the album and treated as a video only, non-album single.
 Following those two singles, new music would not be released from the collective until the following year.

 On May 13, 2020, the group announced and confirmed the album's title as "Pain Olympics", alongside the release of the official second and lead single, Ouster Stew.
 The album's third single, Tunnel Vision was released June 25, 2020, along with an ambitious CGI music video produced by the collective.

 Pain Olympics was released July 17, 2020.
 Due to the COVID-19 global pandemic, no touring could be done to promote the album.
 The fourth and final single, Favour Your Fortune was released October 16, 2020 with an overwhelmingly, dystopian music video, starring Cree-Canadian professional skateboarder, Joe Buffalo.